What are the Medicare Deductibles?

-A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.
+A deductible is an amount a A person who has health care insurance through the Medicare or Medicaid programs. must pay for their health care expenses before the health insurance policy begins to pay its share.

-- Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc....
+- Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.
 Deductible: This Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.... deductible is based on a benefit period.
+Part B is medical coverage. deductible is based on a A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
+With each new benefit period, the beneficiary is charged a new benefit....
 The beneficiary pays the deductible for each inpatient benefit period used.
 If a beneficiary has three unrelated inpatient benefit periods in a year, the Part A deductible is paid three times.

-- Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care....
+- Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services.
 Deductible: This Original Medicare deductible is annual.
 The beneficiary pays all outpatient medical costs until the deductible is met.

-- Medicare Part C Deductible: Also known as Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)...., most Part C plans do not have an annual deductible for the health plan portion of the plan, but may have deductibles for extra benefits, such as a Part D plan.
+- Medicare Part C is Medicare's private health plan option.
+Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all...
+Deductible: Also known as Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)., most Part C plans do not have an annual deductible for the health plan portion of the plan, but may have deductibles for extra benefits, such as a Part D plan.

-- Medicare Part D Deductible: Most Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... have an annual deductible that must be paid before the plan starts paying its share at the pharmacy.
+- Medicare Part D Deductible: Most Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... have an annual deductible that must be paid before the plan starts paying its share at the pharmacy.

 Deductible amounts can change every year.
-In addition to the deductible, most health plans have additional Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health..., including A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.... and Coinsurance is a percentage of the total you are required to pay for a medical service. ... .
+In addition to the deductible, most health plans have additional Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments., including A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. and Coinsurance is a percentage of the total you are required to pay for a medical service. .